analyticalmonk/analyticalmonk.github.io/about.md

 Before Looppanel, I had been a part of [Entrepreneur First](https://www.joinef.com/) Bangalore's second cohort of 2020.
 I had also worked as a technology consultant with [Restat](https://restat.co/), where I was a founding partner.
 We worked with a diverse set of clients including academics and small Indian businesses.
 We also developed an [invoicing and sales assistant app](https://play.google.com/store/apps/details?id=com.restat.bizassist&hl=en_IN) for small businesses.

 I am a sucker for treks and bagpacking trips.
-I haven't been on one for almost 3 years now and hope to change that soon.
+I haven't been on a trek for almost 3 years now and hope to change that soon.
+I last went to the mountains to stay at a beautiful Airbnb homestay in the scenic town of Bir in July 2023.

 ![chandrashila_peak](/assets/img/chandrashila_peak.jpg)